 The key aspects to building engagement for remote workers

 Whilst there are limitless combinations of methods, research, and technology to engage and communicate with your employees, in our experience the three key aspects of your employee engagement program are channels, training, and your policies.

 Firstly, if possible, unify your communications into a single channel so your team can easily find answers and connect with the people they need.
 In businesses with too many tools, workflows can get cluttered and productivity can suffer as a result.
 Limiting our teams to one or two channels, max ensures unity and accessibility.

-Following the first step, its time to focus on training your teams, with an emphasis on emotional intelligence (here is an article from Forbes to help with building emotional intelligence in your employees).
+Following the first step, its time to focus on training your teams, with an emphasis on emotional intelligence.
 Encourage soft skills, as it is these little things that allow for a human to human connection.
 Whilst we may be using digital tools to facilitate our conversations we are still talking to people, so let’s use these tools to build trust, empathy for our colleagues, and critical thinking for clearer decision making.

 Finally, set expectations.
 One of the biggest challenges we have found with remote working is when a manager’s expectations are not in alignment with that of their team.
 What works for one company, may not work for another so build, and more importantly, communicate the policies that reflect your culture and the workflows you want them to embrace to ensure your team is all on the same page.
 Set specific policies for your remote workers.
 If you expect them to be online at certain times let them know if internal meetings can be interrupted by family but client calls should be as quiet as possible, articulate that to your teams.